 There are no critical issues open.

 Functional and non-functional tests covered.

 Stories tested end-to-end.

 Testing was done in a production-like environment.

 Tests executed on customer environment.

-Customer feedback used as an input for future sprints.
+Customer feedback is used as input for future sprints.

 Agile doesn’t have separate test levels.
 Different test layers can run in parallel.